 This project included remodeling six existing dwelling units and constructing two additional detached accessory dwelling units.
-The site is now managed by "Families Forward" and provides housing for families experiencing homelessness.
+The Economic and Development Services Department's Planning and Building divisions worked diligently with "Families Forward" to swiftly complete entitlements and permits for this project.
+The site is managed by "Families Forward" and provides housing for families experiencing homelessness.
 The project was completed in early 2023.
 Families Forward partnered with HomeAid Orange County, a Tustin nonprofit that coordinates with building professionals willing to offer material discounts, labor, and in-kind donations to reduce the costs of building projects for those at risk of homelessness.
 Occupants of the "The Bungalows" are selected through an application process, with preference given to those with residential, professional, or educational ties to Costa Mesa currently experiencing homelessness, living in a shelter or in temporary accommodations.
 Under the living arrangement, residents of "The Bungalows" will pay an affordable monthly rent, ranging from approximately \$1,150 to \$1,350 per month, while receiving ongoing assistance, education and services designed to help them regain financial self-sufficiency.
 With in-kind donations reducing costs by more than \$500,000, the total cost of the project was approximately \$4 million dollars.
 To help bridge the financial gap, the Costa Mesa City Council in November 2022 granted \$975,000 in Federal American Rescue Plan Act funding to Families Forward to complete the work.
 This project is now complete, and the units are fully occupied.